 Born in the heart of the inner city, while spending summers in rural Virginia with his grandfather, Adolph was reared to be very hard-working and reflective.
 Having had a single parent mother in the housing projects, having been a Head Start student, having been the first of his family of five to graduate high school, and having had his oldest sibling and only brother murdered when he was only 11, Adolph’s life and work have been a voyage of discovery beyond anything he could imagine.
 Adolph is a recovering middle school special education teacher, university professor, graduate college dean, and corporate project manager.
 He is an educational and clinical psychologist, master teacher, humorist, author, and philanthropist.
 As a philanthropist, Adolph donates 1/3 of his consultation fees to support a million dollars scholarship endowment for hardworking young people.

 He has served as a legislative advocate, Virginia Head Start Association President and President of the Virginia Association of Black Psychologists.
 He brings his experience, focus, and sense of humor to each of his endeavors.
 Adolph is a man of virtue and simplicity.
 He is a deep thinker, an active listener, and a very engaging presenter.
 Adolph has a strong appreciation for the virtues of teaching, research and leadership, as he became the youngest tenured full university professor in the United States at the age of 29 with the help of a supportive family, encouraging teachers and a supportive community.
-His research focuses on Servant Leadership, Equity and Inclusion, 21st Century Life Skills, Teaching Excellence, Classroom Expectations, Social & Emotional Learning, Positive Mindset, Service Learning, Personal Development and Self-Improvement.
+His research focuses on Servant Leadership, Diversity, Equity and Inclusion, Soft Skills, Teaching Excellence, Classroom Expectations, Social & Emotional Learning, Mindfulness & the Science of Perception.
 He also quite often gives talks to today's youth on yesterday's life lessons; as well as master classes to teachers on how to reach EVERY student.
 He has a "head" for adults and a "heart" for kids as he facilitates over 100 youth focus groups a year.